elixir-search/searchex/README.md

     > searchex show tiny 1                 # show the doc 1 from 'tiny'
     > searchex query genesis 'cain abel'   # query docs from collection: genesis

+Note: the first time you run a query, Searchex will build a catalog and index.
+This can take a minute or two.
+After that, queries will run sub-second.

 ## Roadmap

 - [x] Config management